 My research took me on a fascinating journey into the most turbulent period in Roman history: the dawn of the Imperium.
 Rabirius may have been a nobody, but he was heavily involved with the most famous Romans of his day.

 Two great generals – Lucius Cornelius Sulla and Gaius Marius – represented the two sides.
 Sulla was an optimate who believed the republic should be ruled by wealthy patrician families.
-He scorned the new land reforms being introduced by the populares.
-Marius, whose military reforms included opening the army to plebs, had become sympathetic to the cause of the populares.
+Marius, a general whose military reforms included opening the army to common plebeians, had become sympathetic to the cause of the populares.
 These two influential men had influential followers in the senate.
 Things were heating up.

-When Saturninus successfully pushed through a new slate of land reform laws, Sulla stepped in.
-He and his optimate buddies drafted decrees that rolled back the reforms and threatened violent reprisals against anyone who dared oppose them.
+After Saturninus pushed through a slate of new land reforms, Sulla stepped in.
+He and his optimate buddies drafted decrees that rolled back the land reforms and threatened violent reprisals against anyone who dared oppose them.
 The senate was split, with violence sure to follow.

 In 99 BCE there were new elections.
 Saturninus and his pal Glaucia kept their seats.
-But in their zeal to win at any cost, they decided to blatantly murder their political opponent, a man named Gaius Memmius – during the election.
-Now, Memmius may not have been a beloved character, but to slaughter him during the ballot count was a bit much, even for the people of Rome.
+But in their zeal to win at any cost, they decided – during the election – to murder their political opponent, a man named Gaius Memmius.
+Now, Memmius was not a beloved character, but to slaughter him during the ballot count was a bit much, even for the people of Rome.

 The voters of Rome went ballistic and demanded justice against the murderers.
 The senate declared Saturninus and Glaucia enemies of the state.
 The two men fled to a defensible building on the Capitoline hill.
 Roman sentries cut off their water supply and began a siege.
-Marius, whose reputation had saved him from the taint of being associated with Saturninus and Glaucia, stepped in and offered the men safe passage to the old senate house known as the Curia Hostilia.
+Marius offered the men safe passage to the old senate house known as the Curia Hostilia.
 Marius assured Saturninus and Glaucius that if they went with him willingly they would receive a fair trial and possibly even exoneration.
 The two men agreed.
 Marius guided them safely to the Curia Hostilia.

 Enter the elder Gaius Rabirius.

-Rome may have been a wild and wooly place where powerful men could get away with murder, but there were limits and Rabirius had crossed them.
+Rome may have been a wild and wooly place where powerful men could get away with anything, but there were limits and Rabirius had crossed them.
+Saturninus and Glaucia were criminals, but daylight vigilantism in the Roman Forum was not a well-received practice.
 One of the men killed inside the Curia Hostilia had a nephew named Titus Labienus.
 Labienus was not happy that his uncle was summarily executed by a gang of wealthy optimates.
-But the optimates maintained a solid grip on Rome.
-Rabirius and his gang were unofficially excused of their crimes.
-The fact that Rabirius and his pals remained not only free but able to retain their senate seats galled young Titus Labienus.
-But the optimates were in control and there was little he could do.
+Nonetheless, the optimates maintained a solid grip on Rome.
+Rabirius and his gang were unofficially (quietly) excused of their crimes.
+The fact that Rabirius and his pals remained not only free but able to retain their senate seats galled young Titus Labienus but the optimates were in control and there was little he could do.

 Fast forward to 63 BCE.
-The still-seething Labineus visited his new pal, a populist Roman senator named Julius Caesar.
-He wanted Caesar to provide justice for his uncle’s killer, that awful old man Gaius Rabirius, who still sat in the senate house.
+The still-seething Labineus had become Tribune of the Plebs and hatched a plan with his new pal, a populist Roman senator named Julius Caesar.
+He wanted Caesar to provide justice for his uncle’s killer, that awful old man Gaius Rabirius, who still sat smugly in the senate house.

 Caesar was from an influential family and though he was sympathetic to the populares he also considered himself a law-and-order kind of guy.
-He wanted to teach the senate an object lesson in what happens when you excuse extra-legal executions, and he wanted to do it legally.
-This would put the senate on notice that Rome was no longer a free-for-all, and that civic reforms could not be summarily reversed by the optimates.
+He had his own ambitions and wanted to teach the senate an object lesson in political power – and he wanted to do it legally.
+This would put the senate on notice that Rome was no longer a free-for-all and that civic reforms could not be summarily reversed by the optimates.

-In addition to being a craven assassin, Gaius Rabirius was also a resourceful man.
+In addition to being a craven murderer, Gaius Rabirius was also a resourceful man.
 He knew the optimates in the senate still held sway.
 He reached out to them and they responded.
-Just as the people were urging their senators to declare Rabirius guilty, the optimate consul of Rome pulled down the military flag from the Janiculum hill, a signal that the consul had officially dissolved the seated assembly.
-No conclusion of guilt could be leveled against Gaius Rabirius.

-With no findings, there was no conviction.
-Old Rabirius was alive, but he was not exonerated.
-So he hired the best damn attorney in all of Rome: Marcus Tullius Cicero.
+To lead his legal defense, Rabirius hired the best damn attorney in all of Rome: Marcus Tullius Cicero.
 Cicero was not just a lawyer; he was considered one of the greatest orators and political thinkers of his age.
-His reputation resounds down the millenia, and most Roman scholars consider him to be one of the most thoughtful and brilliant Romans who ever lived.
+His reputation resounds down the millennia and most Roman scholars consider him to be one of the most thoughtful and brilliant Romans who ever lived.
 Cicero took the case.
 He liked hard cases.

 If this is the history and hallmark of Rome, Cicero asks, who are we to condemn Gaius Rabirius for continuing this state of affairs?
 By what right does Rome resurrect this outdated charge of Perduello?
 Why now?
 And why Rabirius?
 Is it because of…maybe…I dunno…a hypocritical political vendetta maybe?
 Hmm?